 Admiring the Eiffel Tower away from the crowds

-It is the most touristy hotspot that locals tend to avoid like the plague, but a trip to Paris isn’t complete without the Eiffel Tower.
+It is the most touristy hotspot that locals tend to avoid like the plague, but a trip to France isn’t complete without the Eiffel Tower.
 Instead of flocking to the Champs de Mars with herds of tourists, you can enjoy the beloved landmark from afar while exploring places a bit more off the beaten track.
 I love wandering along the picturesque Avenue du Président Wilson and picking up something delicious from its open air market before heading to Pont de l’Alma for a perfect riverside view of the Eiffel Tower.

 For a more alternative view, wander around the bustling Belleville district known for its street art and graffitied alleyways before climbing up to the top of Parc de Belleville for a panoramic view of the city skyline, which is especially breathtaking at sunset.
 This makes for what is undoubtedly my favourite view of Paris.